klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

  - Press `Ctrl+H` to start a hotkey assignment
  - On the top menu, Click `Format>Apply Style>Topic` to select the menu command the hotkey will be assigned to
  - The hotkey menu will pop up.
 Press `F5`.
  - Now whenever you press `F5`, it will be styled just like the topic node in the Styles menu.
 If you change the Styles menu node, every topic node in your map will change.
-If you press ctrl+shift+o to copy/open the styles from another map, your topic nodes will change to that map's style of topic nodes.
+If you press `Ctrl+Shift+O` to copy/open the styles from another map, your topic nodes will change to that map's style of topic nodes.

 5. **Add links** to your mindmap.
  - `Ctrl+K` adds a hyperlink.
  - `Ctrl+Shift+K` creates a file system link.

+# Youtube Example

+<iframe width="1064" height="599" src="https://www.youtube.com/embed/1oImN_zRuVM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Limitations of Freeplane